marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 It also answers the important question "Where should we compose object graphs?" - "As close as possible to the application's entry point.

-Let's create such a place in the Giraffe F# based project ([A functional ASP.NET Core micro web framework [2]](https://github.com/giraffe-fsharp/Giraffe) together with .NET 5.0.
+Let's create such a place in the Giraffe F# based project [(a functional ASP.NET Core micro web framework [2])](https://github.com/giraffe-fsharp/Giraffe) together with .NET 5.0.
 We will be using the partial application to achieve our goal.
 Note that in functional programming we can also try different techniques: "Reader Monad" and the "Free Monad" but these techniques are far harder.
 I will tackle them in the future on my blog.

 #### 1.1 Why this post?
-The post is heavily inspired by Scott Wlaschin post about Dependency Injection in F# [2].
+The post is heavily inspired by Scott Wlaschin's post about Dependency Injection in F# [2].
 It is great!
 It will give you strong fundaments on the topic.
-Mine post focuses heavily on implementation, Scott's more on the partial application as IoC technique in genral so make sure you read it and please come back - I have some answers for you once you will try to implement the described solution in a real project.
+Mine post focuses heavily on implementation, Scott's more on the partial application as IoC technique in general so make sure you read it and please come back - I have some answers for you once you will try to implement the described solution in a real project.
 There is a comment in the post by Konstantin at the bottom of the page.
-He asks about unit, integration, Acceptance Tests and how it may look like in F# - I have the answer here.
+He asks about unit, integration, Acceptance Tests, and how it may look like in F# - I have the answer here.
 Also when I started to implement IoC at my work we quickly run into issues with testing that were caused by one piece composition root.
 I came across StackOverflow issue [3] which addressed my problem.
 It took me on the right track which I wanted to describe in the post.
 To fully understand the issue we have to face the problem first.

-#### 1.2 The sample solotion
+#### 1.2 The sample solution
 Everything is based on real code which is available on GitHub here: https://github.com/marcingolenia/FsharpComposition.
 You might want to clone the repository, to see how it is done.
 100% real stuff, no bullshit:
 * .NET 5.0 with Giraffe based API.
 * Docker with PostgreSql + script that creates database and table (you have to run it by yourself).
 * Thoth.json for serializing objects.
-I like NoSql in Sql :)
+I like NoSQL in SQL :)
-* Composing dependencies using composition root and partial application that uses settings read from json file
+* Composing dependencies using composition root and partial application that uses settings read from JSON file
 * Unit tests, integration tests, acceptance tests with FsUnit
 * Nice fake for HttpContext which allows e2e testing with Giraffe.
 * Id generation like Twitter Snowflake
 * Sample usage of FsToolkit.ErrorHandling for `Async<Result<,>>` code.
-* Domonstrates simple design of functional core, imperative shell.
+* Demonstrates simple design of functional core, imperative shell.
 See point 7 for more.

 I made this for you :) Don't hesitate to use it or submit a PR with improvements!